Topic:

 • Professional motivation

-• Interpersonal skills and behavior that will lead to success in your company, with your other employees and in the job itself
+• Interpersonal skills and behavior that will lead to success in your company, with your current employees and in the new position itself.

 3) Put candidates to the test

-One of the biggest lessons I’ve learned as a recruiter is that candidates often exaggerate on their resumes.
+One of the biggest lessons I’ve learned as a recruiter is that job seekers often exaggerate on their resumes.
 To avoid surprises after hiring, evaluate each candidate you’re considering to verify that they do, indeed, possess the skills and experience they claim.

 Formalized skills tests are a great way to prove that a candidate is capable of the position.
 However, I have also found that a simple conversation specifically regarding their skills and experience is a great way to understand if they have what it takes to do the job.
 During the conversation, listen closely to find the golden nuggets of information that will give them away.
 I like to call these golden nuggets MSAs.
 MSAs take into account what the candidate has made, saved and achieved: